vrokad/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

      - firmware release tag
      - r1.0_00090.0

-The following tables describe the firmware distributions that you can download:
+The following tables describe the firmware distributions that you can download.
+For more information about the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

 .. _build_mapping_access_levels: